Water heater replacement

 You get reliable hot water again.
 A new water heater heats water properly, maintains consistent temperature, and provides enough hot water for your household's needs.
 Your showers stop running cold halfway through, and you can run the dishwasher and washing machine without depleting your hot water.

-Your energy costs drop significantly.
+Your energy costs can drop significantly.
 Modern water heaters are much more efficient than units from 10 or 15 years ago.
 Better insulation, improved heating elements, and smarter thermostats all combine to use less energy.
-Many homeowners see their water heating costs drop 20 to 30 percent with a new unit.
+Homeowners who upgrade to a newer, more efficient unit often see noticeable savings on their water heating costs.

 You eliminate leak risk and potential water damage.
 Old water heaters can dump 40 to 50 gallons of water on your floor when they rupture.
 This damages floors, walls, stored items, and anything else nearby.
 A new water heater removes this threat for the next decade.